mondo-mob/wrangler-sim-expo-setup/README.md

 npm start
 ```
 4. Press `i` to open an iOS simulator and install Expo Go on it
+5. Expo Go should be installed onto the simulator now.
+Open the simulator and paste your Expo project link into Safari, which should open your app.

 You can switch devices using the `Simulators` menu.